Find out More Information about This Parameter:

 - the 100% infill is not necessary to achieve the maximum strength of the printed piece.
 There are other parameters that improve resistance

-- Even though the piece is not going to withstand efforts, the filling must be higher than 0% to support the upper layers that form the roof.
+- Even though the piece is not going to withstand force, the filling must be higher than 0% to support the upper layers that form the roof.

-The patterns influence directly to the mechanical resistance of the piece.
-In this section, you can choose between the 12 available patterns.
+The patterns directly influence the mechanical resistance of the piece.
+In this section, you can choose between 12 available patterns.

-Below you will find a list of exclusively used fill patterns:
+Below you will find a list of commonly used fill patterns:

-Lines: For fast prints, this pattern is ideal, consumes little material, and offers strength in the X / Y plane.
+Lines: For fast prints, this pattern is ideal, it consumes less material, and offers strength in the X / Y plane.

 Grid: In appearance, it looks like the line pattern, however, it is significantly stronger.
 It takes a little longer to print and consumes more material.